 When an employer requires an employee to work until it is unreasonable to travel by their normal method of transport home, the employer must pay the cost of transport for the employee to get home.
-This clause does not apply where the employer provides accommodation for the employee for the night free of charge or provides transport for the employee to get home.
+Clause 19.3(f) does not apply where the employer provides accommodation for the employee for the night free of charge or provides transport for the employee to get home.